Teign Estuary Trail

 Footways are only available between Bishopsteignton and Teignmouth.
 This is not an attractive route for pedestrians, cyclists or mobility scooter users.

 The proposed trail improves connectivity and complements the existing sustainable transport opportunities, with the potential for travel via public transport one way and utilising the Teign Estuary Trail the other way.

-If you would like further information, or require a different format, please get in touch using the contact details below:
+If you would like further information regarding the scheme, please get in touch using the contact details below:

 - Email: firstname.lastname@example.org

 - Post: Transport Planning, Matford Offices, County Hall, Topsham Road, Exeter, EX2 4QD